DanAlvares/bramble-point/README.md

 ### Semantics & Accessibility

 I typically have a strong focus on meaningful (semantic) markup which covers a significant portion of making the web accessibly.
 I feel that MUI does make that more difficult, given that _most_ of what it renders out is `divs`, but it does, of course, depend on the project

+### Workflow

+I haven't used any git flow, but, as well as automating the unit tests, I have set up Continuous Deployment with Netlify, so the app is released when the code is pushed or merged to master. https://bramble-point.netlify.app/

 ### Conventional Commits